zephinzer/continuously-delivering-full-stack-javascript/src/slides.md

 #### what it is not

 - is **not** the environment
-  - avoid correlating environemnts with deployments
+  - avoid correlating environments with deployments
   - correlate environments with product behaviour
 - is **not** just production
   - deploy to dev after successful build